Track mileage automatically

 And while it might not feel like you're running a fleet at all, it still comes with real legal, financial, and safety responsibilities – ones that are easy to miss if you're not looking closely.

-According to a survey by the British Vehicle Rental and Leasing Association (BVRLA) and Energy Saving Trust, grey fleets in the UK include around 14 million vehicles, compared to just 1.8 million company-owned fleet vehicles.
+According to surveys by the British Vehicle Rental and Leasing Association (BVRLA) and Energy Saving Trust dated back to 2016, company fleets total around 1.8 million vehicles compared to the grey fleet’s estimated 10–14 million.
 In other words, grey fleet is the norm, not the exception.

 So if your company has salespeople driving to customer meetings, consultants visiting client sites, or care and support workers travelling between appointments, chances are you're already managing a grey fleet, whether you call it that or not.